gwideman/MarlinLabelCfgs/README.md

 Additional nuances
 ------------------
 * It is safe to run this program more than once on the same file(s).
 The code looks for an existing instance of ```STRING_CONFIG_EXAMPLES_DIR``` and leaves it alone if it's already correct and at the expected location, otherwise replaces it.

+* Because files are only written by the program if a change is needed, any already-correct files should maintain their timestamps.

 * The assumes that the various config files are encoded in UTF-8.
 Many of the Configuration_adv.h files contain UTF-8-specific characters in connection with the TOUCH_UI_UTF8_xxx series of defines, for examples.